Skip to content

 How AI grouping spreads participation across all students

-1. Strategic pairing based on data
+1. Strategic pairing based on data:

 Innovative grouping systems analyze who collaborates well, who needs confidence boosts, and who tends to dominate, then suggest teams where every student has a meaningful role.
 These recommendations are designed to support teacher decision-making, not replace it.